welovemedia/ffmate-docs/docs/tasks.md

 **Response:**

-Upon successful submission, FFmate will respond with a JSON array containing the full `Task` objects for each task created in the batch.
+FFmate will respond with a JSON array containing the full `Task` objects for each task created in the batch.
 Each of these task objects will include the same `batch` ID.

 ```json{4,11,18}
 [